Are you a digital nomad visiting Playa del Carmen and looking for the best places to work at the beach? You’ve come to the right guide!

 Working at Mahekal is definitely a luxury resort experience so you’ll also be treated to excellent service and elevated dining options.

-Tips for working at the beach
+Tips for working at the beach in Playa del Carmen

 Follow these beachfront working tips to make your experience smoother and more productive:

-- Make sure your laptop is fully charged: Most beachfront working spots don’t have many plugs or charging stations available, so if you’re planning to spend an entire day working, then make sure your laptop and all devices are completely charged.
+- Make sure your laptop is fully charged: Most beachfront working spots don’t have many power outlets or charging stations available, so if you’re planning to spend an entire day working, then make sure your laptop and all devices are completely charged.
 You can also take along a fully charged power bank if you do need to charge your device.

 - Ask for the wifi password straight away: Don’t forget to ask for the wifi password when you first get there or when placing your order.
 If you do forget, it’s sometimes difficult to get your server’s attention, which can delay working.